hamzehkhazaei/EECS2011-Project-StarterKit/README.md

 # EECS2011A-Fundamentals of Data Structures: Project Starter Kit
 This repository provides the starter kit for the EECS2011A course project.
+The project description can be found here.

 You will create a Java package named ``eecs2011.project``.
 The [Solution.java](/src/eecs2011/project/Solution.java) class is where you implement your solutions.
 Note that you can define as many as classes you want in the ``eecs2011.project``